GregWickham/Reanimator/index.md

 To integrate with a particular console application, there are two major steps:

 1. Build a static model of the console application's user interface.
-You don't need to model the **entire** user interface -- just the parts containig the functionality with which you want to integrate.
+You don't need to model the **entire** user interface -- just the parts containing the functionality you want to use.

 2. Define one or more **Activities** that exercise the relevant parts of the console application's user interface, to accomplish the desired task.